Transformations on Basic Block

 Structure Preserving Transformation Structure

 The primary structure-preserving transformations on basic blocks are, transformations

 - Consider the basic block,

-- The second and fourth statements compute the same expression, hence this basic block may transformed into the equivalent block
+- The second and fourth statements compute the same expression, hence this basic block may transform into the equivalent block.

 - In fact, we can always transform a basic block into an equivalent block in which each statement that defines a temporary defines a new temporary.
 We call such a basic block a normal-form block.

 - Suppose we have a block with the two adjacent statements,

 - Then we can interchange the two statements without affecting the value of the block if and only if neither x nor y is t1 and neither b nor c is t2.
 A normal -form basic block permits all statement interchanges that are possible.

 Algebraic Transformation: Transformations on Basic Block